strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 Given a `ZeroOrOne[Z]` instance it is possible to define

-{% include_code ZeroOrOnePolynomialUsage lang:scala ZeroOrOnePolynomialUsage.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrOnePolynomialUsage lang:scala JavaOneUniversity2014_ZeroOrOnePolynomialUsage.scala %}

 and use it as follows

-{% include_code ZeroOrOnePolynomialUsageInApp lang:scala ZeroOrOnePolynomialUsageInApp.scala %}
+{% include_code JavaOneUniversity2014_ZeroOrOnePolynomialUsageInApp lang:scala JavaOneUniversity2014_ZeroOrOnePolynomialUsageInApp.scala %}

 Running the examples above would then result in something along the following lines